 How to spend a day in Hafnarfjörður

-· * Now is the time for an afternoon activity.
-One option is riding icelandic horses at Íshestar, which has exciting tours that leave daily at 1400 and can suit both novice and experienced riders or throwing axes lika a viking at Berserkir axarkast.
+· Now is the time for an afternoon activity.
+One option is riding Icelandic horses at Íshestar, which has exciting tours that leave daily at 1400 and can suit both novice and experienced riders or throwing axes like a Viking at Berserkir axarkast.

-· * Aldready craving an enormous slice of chocolate cake?
+· Aldready craving an enormous slice of chocolate cake?
 Some great cafés and bakeries are to be found in the heart of Hafnarfjörður run by coffee-enthusiasts.
-We can promise you a delicious cup of coffe and some tasty temptations on the side.
+We can promise you a delicious cup of coffee and some tasty temptations on the side.

-· * Not tired yet?
+· Not tired yet?
 Take a look at what’s going on in the local concert venue Bæjarbíó after dinner.
-The venue hosts variety of concerts where popular Icelandic musicians take the stage.
+The venue hosts a variety of concerts where popular Icelandic musicians take the stage.

 There is a lot more to do in Hafnarfjörður.
 Don't be shy - just ask the staff at the Tourist Information Centre what might suit you best!